sdegutis/immaculata.dev/site/public/guides/enabling-jsx.md

 ## Using your own JSX implementation

-To use a JSX implementation within a `LiveTree`, use prepend its root:
+To use a JSX implementation within a `FileTree`, use prepend its root:

 ```ts
 registerHooks(immaculata.jsxRuntimeModuleHook(tree.root + '/my-jsx.js'))